 The IRS administers the tax provisions included in the Affordable Care Act.
 The Individual Shared Responsibility Provision requires you and each member of your family to have qualifying health insurance, to qualify for an exemption, or to make a shared responsibility payment when you file your federal income tax return.
 If you get your insurance coverage through the Health Insurance Marketplace, you may be eligible for a Premium Tax Credit.

 If you, your spouse, or any dependent claimed on your tax return did not have insurance coverage for the entire year, you may be required to make a Shared Responsibility Payment on your tax return.
-This payment is relatively small for 2014, but increases substantially in future years.
 For more information, visit www.irs.gov/Affordable-Care-Act.

 Will you qualify for EITC this year?

-You may qualify for Earned Income Tax Credit (EITC) on your 2014 tax return.
-If eligible, you must file a tax return to claim your EITC.
+You may qualify for Earned Income Tax Credit (EITC) on your tax return.
+If Eligible, you must file a tax return to claim your EITC.